microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Each level adds:

 +1d6 to Hit Points (with a minimum of 3) and +2 points to spend on skills.
-If the level divides by three (ex: level 3,6,9,etc.) add 1 point to STR, DEX or MIND.
+When upgrading skills, you cannot add more points to a skill if it is higher than or equal to your character's level + 5.
+If your character's level divides by three (ex: level 3,6,9,etc.) add 1 point to STR, DEX or MIND.

 Fighters gain +1 to their attack and damage rolls at levels 5,10,15,etc.